Steve Ly: Debate disruption

 On September 29, 2020, Ly was scheduled to debate his mayoral opponents, Bobbie Singh-Allen and Brian Pastor, at an event sponsored by the Elk Grove Chamber of Commerce Political Action Committee and broadcast online throughout the community.
 Ly supporters surrounded the debate hall holding electric megaphones.
 Each time Ms. Singh-Allen was called upon to speak, they blared loud sirens to drown out her words.
 The sirens stopped when Ly spoke.
 Debate officials asked Mayor Ly to direct his supporters to stop disrupting the debate.
 He refused, claiming he had no involvement in the protest.
 Later, video revealed that Ly campaign staff were leading the crowd, including of Ly campaign director.
 The debate had to be suspended early.
 Singh-Allen and Pastor issued a joint statement criticizing Ly for his refusal to request the crowd to stop.

 California North State University Medical Center

 Ly accepted more than $48,000 in contributions from the proponents of a proposed hospital project.
 The project was mired in controversy and opposed by the Federal Fish and Wildlife Service, California Department of Transportation, Audubon Society, and numerous environmental and community groups.
 Despite the controversy, Ly insisted that he supported the project and that it was not inappropriate to accept nearly 20% of campaign funds from proponents of the project.
-During an at the proposed hospital site, Ly dispatched a city aide to confront the protestors.
+At the proposed hospital site, Ly dispatched a city aide to confront the protestors.
 The aide later resigned.

 The California North State University Medical Center was going to be the first teaching hospital in this region, however City of Elk Grove planning commission did not approve after political pressure.
-The City of Sacramento saw this opportunity and took the project and it is now expected to generate more than $4 billion in regional economic output with thousands of jobs for City of Sacramento.
+After this, the City of Sacramento took on the project.